How to Make a Budget: Simple Steps for Financial Success

 Step 4: Choose a Budgeting Method and Create Your Spending Plan

-Now that you know your income and expenses, it’s time to design your spending plan for a better life.
+Now that you know your income and expenses, it’s time to make a budget that actually fits your life.
 Different methods work for different personalities and lifestyles.

 50/30/20 budget rule